Call 1-800-GOT-PESTS?

 How Can I Keep Roaches Away From My House?

 To keep roaches away from your house, it’s important to maintain cleanliness, especially in kitchens and bathrooms.
 Seal any cracks and crevices where they might enter and fix any leaks or moisture problems, as cockroaches are attracted to water sources.
-Using preventative measures and professional pest control services can help keep your home roach-free.
-We are happy to help you learn how to keep roaches away from houses.
+Using good sanitation best practices, preventative measures and professional pest control services can help keep your home cockroach-free.
+We are happy to help you learn how to keep cockroaches away from houses.

 What Attracts German Cockroaches to My Home?